 How to Report a Bee Kill

-- Investigation: Request a bee kill investigation from the State Lead Agency for pesticide enforcement in your state.
+- Request an investigation: Request a bee kill investigation from the State Lead Agency for pesticide enforcement in your state.
 In most states, this is usually the Department of Agriculture or Department of Environmental Protection.
 While US EPA does not investigate pesticide misuse incidents, you may contact the Regional US EPA office in your area to inform them of the incident, and that you have requested an investigation from your State Lead Agency.
 An investigation should include an inspection of the site and interviews with people familiar with the bees and the site, sampling of bees and/or potentially contaminated vegetation to test for pesticide residues, and inquiries into where the pesticide contamination may have originated.
 Some beekeeper organizations have regionally specific instructions for requesting an investigation and local knowledge about agency response.
 See our list of Beekeeping Organizations for those in your state.

-- Documentation: PSC can help you with this, but if you choose to submit an incident report yourself, be sure to report the bee kill incident with the National Pesticide Information Center (NPIC) to ensure that there is accurate information on the number of bee kills nationwide.
+- Submit an incident report: PSC can help you with this, but if you choose to submit an incident report yourself, be sure to report the bee kill incident with the National Pesticide Information Center (NPIC) to ensure that there is accurate information on the number of bee kills nationwide.
 Commercial beekeepers should use the Ecological Pesticide Incident Portal available on the NPIC web site.
 For the general public, NPIC prefers calls to 1-800-858-7378.
 NPIC is open from 7:30am – 3:30pm PST.
 You should also send an email with a brief summary of the incident to US EPA Headquarters in Washington, DC.

 The process of reporting a bee kill resulting from pesticide poisoning is not straightforward.
 PSC can help with the logistics of reporting.
 PRI is part of US EPA’s Pollinator Protection Workgroup that is providing advice to US EPA to improve the system.
 If you have comments or suggestions, let us know by putting a comment in the box below and we’ll make sure your concerns are highlighted in the discussions with US EPA.
 Unfortunately, EPA seems particularly unresponsive to feedback on this issue, but if they don’t hear anything from beekeepers when poisoning incidents occur, they think everything is fine, so it is important to report all pesticide-related bee kills.